California Maritime Academy Corps of Cadets: Office of Leadership Development

-The Office of Leadership Development is Commandant of Cadets, who is appointed by California Maritime Academy and is a paid staff and faculty member.
+The Office of Leadership Development is commandant of cadets, who is appointed by California Maritime Academy and is a paid staff and faculty member.
 The Commandant is typically a retired Senior Officer from a maritime service, either the Navy, Marines, or Coast Guard.

-The Commandant is assisted by a Company Commandants who oversee the cadet companies and one Lead Company Commandant for Leader Development.
+The commandant is assisted by a company commandant who oversees the cadet companies and one lead company commandant for leader development.
 There is also an administrative support staff.
 In the past, the Commandant staff had Chief Petty Officers who mentored cadets on professional development and responsibility.

-The campus President, Commandants, Company Commandants, Commanding Officer of the Training Ship, licensed faculty, and Training Ship staff, many of whom are Commissioned Officers of the United States Maritime Service also wear the Merchant Marine uniforms to set the standard for cadets to look up to, as well as develop cadets leadership and professional abilities.
+The campus president, commandants, company commandants, commanding officer of the Training Ship, licensed faculty, and Training Ship staff, many of whom are commissioned officers of the United States Maritime Service also wear the Merchant Marine uniforms to set the standard for cadets to look up to, as well as develop cadets leadership and professional abilities.